-An incredibly important feature of implant supported dentures (and their required dental implants) is their ability to keep the bone tissue strong in the jaw, avoiding bone resorption (disintegration) and facial collapse.
+An incredibly important feature of implant-supported dentures (and their required dental implants) is their ability to keep the bone tissue strong in the jaw, avoiding bone resorption (disintegration) and facial collapse.
 Normal dentures simply rest on the gums and require regular relining due to this resorption.
 It is not the denture the changes shape over time, it is the bone slowly falling away.

-Benefits of implant dentures
+Benefits of implant-supported dentures

 - Improved speech

-- No denture adhesives are required
+- No need for denture adhesives

 Bite, chew, eat properly again!